 The way we view education has evolved tremendously in the past 2 decades.
 We used to have one option – go to college and get a degree.
 However, with sites like Udemy, you can now learn all sorts of new skills from the comfort of your home, during the hours of your choice.
 Whether you have young kids and can’t attend a physical school or even if you want to pick up a new skill for your job without much commitment, Udemy is a great platform to make it possible.

 So what is Udemy?
 Simply put, it’s a platform where instructors can share their knowledge with the world and students can learn.
 It’s a virtual school where you can learn almost anything.
-From Facebook advertising courses to survival skills, Udemy has it all.
+From Facebook advertising courses to survival skills and online etiquette courses, Udemy has it all.
 They have thousands of available courses to choose from, most of which are quite affordable.
 Installing their app on your mobile phone or tablet unlocks a whole new world of possibilities.
 By doing so, you can take courses on the go or before bed.
 With each lecture lasting just a few minutes, it’s easy to learn at a slower pace without cramming a ton of information in all at once.

 However, there might be times where you just can’t seem to find the specific course that you need.
 Or you might find it slightly too expensive for your budget.
 Regardless of your reasons, we’ve compiled a list of the top Udemy alternatives so you can compare options, prices and courses with ease.
 Whether you’re an instructor or a student, the below platforms like Udemy are the best options worth discovering.